cmakkaya/rancher-installing-and-using/README.md

 # rancher-installing-and-using
-to use for rancher article
+created to use in rancher article